planttheidea/react-idle-manager/README.md

 The key to use in `localStorage` for storage of when idle and timeout states are reached.
 This value can either be passed as the only parameter to the decorator, or as a property on the object of [options](#options).

-Please note that if the same key is used for multiple components, there may be collision of specific time states, so make the keys consistent but specific to each component.
+Please note that if the same key is used for multiple components, there may be collision of specific time states, so make the keys consistent but specific to each implementation.

 It is recommended to follow the format `${uniqueAppName}_${componentName}`: